 When an auditor does appear on site, you will have done half their job for them already.
 And you will know that you have the correct number of licenses in place too.

 Software licensing is typically viewed as an IT-only function.
 But because there are legal ramifications attached to an audit you should act accordingly.
 The complexity of the topic as well as the possible consequences make it advisable to get specialised expertise for help.

-If necessary it is advisable to hire an external lawyer who specialisesis specialized in audits and understands the terminology used by auditors and their legal team.
-Otherwise, Yyour consultants should connect you withknow suitably qualifiedf lawqyers who can assistand can connect you to these lawyers if necessary.
+If necessary it is advisable to hire an external lawyer who specialises in audits and understands the terminology used by auditors and their legal team.
+Otherwise, your consultants should connect you with suitably qualified lawyers who can assist you.

 Don’t panic buy extra licenses